100 Useful Hawaiian Words + Phrases To Know Before Your Trip To Hawaii

 - Mahalo — Thank you

-In addition to saying thanks, mahalo is an expression of deep gratitude, praise, respect, and admiration.
+In addition to saying thanks, mahalo is a Hawaiian expression of deep gratitude, praise, respect, and admiration.
 A simple way to show appreciation.

 If you want to be extra appreciative, use Mahalo nui loa (mah-ha-loh new-ee loh-ah) which means, thank you very much.